 The pancreas is an organ of the digestive system.
 It is located near the stomach and small intestine and has two major jobs or functions.
 The exocrine pancreas makes enzymes that help in the digestion of food products, and the endocrine pancreas produces several hormones that have diverse functions.
 Cancers of the pancreas can occur in the exocrine pancreas (classic pancreatic adenocarcinomas) or in the endocrine pancreas.
 This section will discuss exocrine pancreatic carcinoma.

-Cancers of the exocrine pancreas are a very serious health issue in the United States.
-The American Cancer Society reports that approximately 38,000 people are diagnosed with pancreatic cancer and about 34,000 people die from the disease each year.
+Cancers of the exocrine pancreas are a very serious health issue.
+In the United States, the American Cancer Society reports that approximately 46,400 people are diagnosed with pancreatic cancer and about 39,590 people die from the disease each year.
 According to data published in Cancer Researcha journal of the American Association for Cancer Research (AACR)pancreatic cancer is expected to be the second-leading cause of cancer-related death in the United States by the year 2030.

 Due to difficulties in diagnosis, the aggressive nature of pancreatic cancer, and the limited systemic treatments available, the five-year survival rate (number of patients who are alive 5 years after diagnosis) for patients who have pancreatic adenocarcinoma is only about 5 percent.
 According to the AACR, reasons for this include:

-- the location of the pancreas (deep within the abdomen, making it difficult to visualize with imaging procedures),
+- the location of the pancreas (The organ is deep within the abdomen, making it difficult to visualize with imaging procedures.),

 - the fact that pancreatic tumors are often surrounded by dense tissue that may interfere with chemotherapy delivery to the tumors, and